 The purpose of the Communication Studies major is to enable students to learn the theory, analysis and practice of human communication in a variety of contexts.
 A major in Communication Studies develops an understanding of interpersonal, intercultural, and group relationships; the role of media in society; the spiritual roots of communication; and the role of communication in conflict and social transformation.
 Students develop skills in critical analysis, effective writing, speaking, and relationship building.
 Students prepare for a variety of careers, including journalism, public relations, business and nonprofit management, law, event planning, social services, and human resources.
 Students are encouraged to enhance their preparation through one of the many internship possibilities offered in Chicago.
-Major requirements for the B.A. in Communication Studies Required semester hours 36 sh Required core courses 1910, 2010, 2030, 2150, 2350, 2810, 2070 or 2080 and 2085, 3490, 3910, 4010 Notes and restrictions To be accepted into the major and to enroll in courses beyond the introductory level, students must pass COMM 2010 - Introduction to Communication Theory with a grade of C or better.
-General Education COMM 2350 - Intercultural Communication fulfills the General Education requirement in Culture and Society.
-Students are encouraged to register for COMM 2140, 2240, or 2250 to fullfill the the General Education requirement in Art & Aesthetic Interpretation.
-See the General Education Program section of the catalog for more information.
+Major requirements for the B.A. in Communication Studies Required semester hours 36 sh Required core courses 1910, 2010, 2030, 2150, 2350, 2810, 2070 or 2080 and 2085, 3490, 3910, 4010 Notes and restrictions To be accepted into the major, students must pass Introduction to Communication Theory (COMM 2010) with a grade of "C" or higher.
+This course is also a prerequisite to continued coursework in the major.
+Students completing the major must submit an e-portfolio to the student's departmental advisor.
+Requirements of the e-portfolio may include: - 1.
+Statement of specific goals upon entering the program - A self-assessment of the achievement of those goals, including what educational experiences most enhanced their learning; - 3.
+Samples of, and reflections on, student work from multiple required courses in the major, as determined by the student's advisor. - 4.
+A comprehensive exam assessing program learning objectives. - 5.
+Additional information may be requested as determined by the department chair Core Curriculum COMM 2350 - Intercultural Communication fulfills the Core Curriculum requirement in Culture and Society.
+Students are encouraged to register for COMM 2140, 2240, or 2250 to fulfill the Core Curriculum requirement in Art & Aesthetic Interpretation.
+See the Core Curriculum Program section of the catalog for more information.
 Honors For Departmental Honors in Communication Studies, the prospective student's proposal must be submitted by May 1 of the student's third year, with the work commencing in the fall semester of the fourth year.
 Students should enroll in COMM 4000 for 8 sh: 4 sh fall semester and 4 sh spring semester.
 For general Departmental Honors requirements and description of COMM 4000, see appropriate sections of this catalog.
 Special programs Internships: Outstanding internships are available every year in nonprofit organizations, public relations, and other areas.
 Students are urged to arrange an internship with the department and the Career Planning Office.
 International Communication: Students can participate in a number of study abroad options.
 Please contact the Office of International Student Services.
-Minor requirements in Communication Studies Required semester hours 20 sh Required core courses COMM 2010 Electives 16 sh of electives, including at least 8 sh at the 3000 level Notes and Restrictions - Students must submit to the department a list of courses taken to complete the minor. - Students completing a minor in Communication Studies must turn in a portfolio to the chair of the department containing the following: - A statement of their specific goals upon entering the program - A self-assessment of the achievement of those goalsincluding what educational experiences most enhanced their learning, curricular and extracurricular. - 3.
+Minor requirements in Communication Studies Required semester hours 20 sh Required core courses COMM 2010 Electives 16 sh of electives, including at least 8 sh at the 3000 level Notes and Restrictions - Students must submit to the department a list of courses taken to complete the minor. - Students completing a minor in Communication Studies must turn in a portfolio to the chair of the department containing the following: - 1.
+A statement of their specific goals upon entering the program - 2.
+A self-assessment of the achievement of those goalsincluding what educational experiences most enhanced their learning, curricular and extracurricular. - 3.
 Two samples of student work from each course: completed: projects essays or exams.
 Media Studies Major: